Lemonkerdz was once a baker by profession. Now she enjoys baking at home for family and friends.

 - Turn out onto a lightly floured surface.
 Now for the final shaping.
-Grab one side of the dough furthest from you and fold it over itself towards you and repeat on each side, this creates a tighter dough that will stop it collapsing and spreading flat.
+Grab one side of the dough furthest from you and fold it over itself towards you and repeat on each side, this creates a tighter dough that will stop it from collapsing and spreading flat.
 Place upside down in a floured banetton proofing basket.
 (Most of us don't have a banneton when we are starting out; I don't own one yet either.
 Simply line a bowl with a floured tea towel and put a Banneton on your wish list).
-Place in the refrigerator overnight for a slow fermentation.
+Place in the refrigerator overnight for slow fermentation.

-- When heated, carefully remove the Dutch oven, place a liner inside it to stop the dough sticking to the base and lightly sprinkle flour or corn meal on the liner.
+- When heated, carefully remove the Dutch oven, place a liner inside it to stop the dough from sticking to the base and lightly sprinkle flour or corn meal on the liner.

 - Spray the top of the dough with water and dust with cornmeal.